SaxenaKartik/Competitive-Coding/README.md

 # Competitive-Coding
-Solutions to competitive programming problems.
+Solutions to competitive programming problems and making them easy to understand.